About this guide

 This interactive documentation is a guide to the data compiled and published as part of the “Financial Accounts of the United States” (Z.1) data release.
 These data are published quarterly about 10 weeks after the end of the quarter.
 The Z.1 presents the financial flows and levels for sectors in the U.S. economy as well as selected balance sheets, supplemental tables, and the Integrated Macroeconomic Accounts.

 The Integrated Macroeconomic Accounts relate production, income, saving, and capital formation from the national income and product accounts to changes in net worth calculated from the financial accounts.
-These accounts are based on international guidelines and terminology as defined in the System of National Accounts (SNA1993, revised in 2008).
+These accounts are based on international guidelines and terminology as defined in the System of National Accounts (SNA 2008).

 Features of the Financial Accounts Guide